xunker/SonyMDRemote/devices/Sony RM-CDF7L remote.md

 ## LCD

-Although there is more space for other items, only three items come alive when plugged in to a NHF800 while playing:
+Although there is more space for other items, not all items on the display come alive when plugged in to a NHF800 while playing:

   * Current Track Number
   * Current Battery Level